 What technologies are included on the index?

-Technologies that are missing from the index are likely being tracked under (as yet) unreleased audiences such as IT Operations, Data Professional (which includes AI and machine learning technologies), Security Professional, or Business Professional.
+Technologies that are missing from the Index are being tracked under (as yet) unreleased audiences, such as Business Professional.

 A “just emerging” perspective has been on our radar for a while, but we’re still noodling on how to do the idea justice.